 Set Goals and Progress

 The workout you did 5 months ago should not be the workout you do today.
 If you don’t increase the intensity of your workouts, your fitness will plateau.
-Depending on your physical abilities, every couple of months you should try adding extra weight, travelling further, doing more reps etc.
+Depending on your physical abilities, every couple of months you should try adding extra weight, traveling further, doing more reps etc.